List of Conan Gray live performances: Kid Krow World Tour

-The Kid Krow World Tour was intended to be Gray's third headlining tour, supposed in support of his debut studio album Kid Krow (2020). intended beginning on April 26, 2020 and concluded on October 16, 2020 but was cancelled due to the COVID-19 pandemic.
+The Kid Krow World Tour was intended to be Gray's third headlining tour, in support of his debut studio album Kid Krow (2020).
+The tour was set to begin on April 26, 2020, and conclude on October 16, 2020, but was cancelled due to the COVID-19 pandemic.
 In February 2020, Gray announced the European leg of the tour with support from Bülow.
 Gray and Bülow later embarked on the Conan Gray World Tour 2022.